-- 1. See Limits Table for area, FAR, and square footage limits. - 2.
-Truck repair uses are not permitted - Iruck repair uses are not permitted in the Urban Village zone.
-Free Standing Fast Food establishments are permitted with a Conditional Use Permit pursuant to Section 12.24.W.17, except that the finding set forth in Section 12.24.W.17 (a) shall not apply.
-Self storage uses are limited to 50% of the Base FAR.
-Schools, Colleges, Tutoring, and Technical Training Programs in the Urban Innovation zone are limited to - Programs in the Urban Innovation zone are limited to Vocational Technical Training Schools or Programs. - 6.
-Parking uses must be combined with the development of other uses, and such other uses must equal no less than a 1:1 FAR for the project site. - Conservation, Environmental, and Social Services uses are limited to Block 70 in the Block Numbers Map on page 3-23.
+- 1. See Limits Table for area, FAR, and square footage limits.

+- 2. Truck repair uses are not permitted

+- in the Urban Village zone.

+3. Free Standing Fast Food establishments are permitted with a Conditional Use Permit pursuant to Section 12.24.W.17., except that the finding set forth in Section - 12.24.W.17 (a) shall not apply.
+4. Self storage uses are limited to 50% of the Base FAR.
+5. Schools, Colleges, Tutoring, and Technical Training Programs in the Urban Innovation zone are limited to Vocational Technical Training Schools or Programs. - 6.
+Parking uses must be combined with the development of other uses, and such other uses must equal no less than a 1:1 FAR for the project site. - 7.
+Conservation, Environmental, and Social Services uses are limited to Block 70 in the Block Numbers Map on page 3-23. - 8.
 These uses are limited to Block 52 in the Block Numbers Map on page 3-23.
-If the parcel is 30,000 square feet in area or less, then the Ancillary Use is permitted up to a 1:1 FAR.
+9. If the parcel is 30,000 square feet in area or less, then the Ancillary Use is permitted up to a 1:1 FAR.